deadc0de6/dotdrop/README.md

 For example you can have a set of dotfiles for your home laptop and a different set for your office desktop.
 Those sets may overlap and different versions of the same dotfiles can be deployed on different predefined *profiles*.

-Another use case is when you have a main set of dotfiles for your everyday's host and a sub-set you only need to deploy to temporary hosts (cloud VM, etc) that may be using a slightly different version of some of the dotfiles.
+Or you may have a main set of dotfiles for your everyday's host and a sub-set you only need to deploy to temporary hosts (cloud VM, etc) that may be using a slightly different version of some of the dotfiles.